International student tuition fees

-Many international students from outside the EU get financial support from their home countries.
+Many international students get financial support from their home countries.
 There are scholarships and bursaries available for international students coming to study in the UK, including many for postgraduate study.

 EU students (those from the EEA, and Switzerland) currently pay the same fees as UK (home) students, but this will change from the 2021–2022 academic year following Brexit.